 Where does the rest of the funding come from?

-The majority of our funding comes from individuals and businesses in South Africa, though we also have some donors in the UK, US and Germany.
-Our Sponsor a child programme provides our core monthly income and ad hoc donations cover most of our capital costs.
-We receive no government funding.
+The majority of our funding comes from individuals and businesses in South Africa, though we also have some donors in the UK, US and elsewhere.
+Our primary income is the donations from our monthly sponsors, but we also pursue subsidies, grants and ad hoc donations to support the work.

 Are donations tax deductible?

 Yes, we are a registered Public Benefit Organisation and can issue Section 18A tax certificates to South African individuals and businesses.
 US donors can get tax receipts directly from our US partner, Faith & Learning International.
 UK donors can Gift Aid their donations via our UK partner, ECLISA.
 See our Donate Page for more information.

 Resources.
 While a great education is priceless for the one receiving it, it is very expensive for the one providing it.
 We face the same costs as any independent school, but without charging the same, high fees.

 Childhood risk factors.
 Not every child is exposed to every risk, but in general Mitchell’s Plain is a very hard place to be a child.
 Factors include high rates of physical and sexual violence, lack of resources and choices, limited access to basic services and opportunities and an inherited inequality in levels of health, income and education.

 There is enormous demand and we have had a waiting list since the week we started back in 2012.
 Families can apply at the school during the annual application window.
 The majority of our learners live within walking distance of the school, though a handful live further away.

 Where do you get your staff/teachers from?
 Are they qualified?

 Many are local to the Cape Flats, and some are parents of children in the school.
 Others commute from further afield because of their heart for Cape Flats children.
 Our teachers are all qualified in accordance with Department of Education’s requirements.